just-push-it/controlcast/README.md

 #ControlCast
-A Launchpad Mini desktop application for streamers
+A Launchpad desktop application for streamers

 <img src="http://dbkynd.com/l/3KIwh" width="400">

 ##What does it do?
-ControlCast allows you to take control of your broadcast with the Launchpad Mini with hotkeys.
+ControlCast allows you to take control of your broadcast with a Launchpad Controller with hotkeys.

+## What Launchpad Devices work with ControlCast?
+* Launchpad Mini
+* Launchpad S
+* Launchpad MK1

 ##How does it work?
 Most streaming software (OBS, XSplit) let you bind hotkeys to perform certain tasks when streaming to services like Twitch.
 Tasks like Start/Stop the stream, switching scenes, and muting your microphone.
 And 3rd party voice services often offer 'toggle to mute' or 'hold to mute' keybinds.
 (Discord, Skype, Teamspeak)